OliverStone01/Python-port-scanner/README.md

 # Port scanner

 > 🛠️ notice:
-> Scanner V2 is still under production and currently only range scan is available.
-Scanner V2 will include threading which allows you to preform quicker port scans.
+> Scanner V3 is still under production and will include time stamps and the ability to save log files of scans for later use.

+#### Current version: V2

 This is a simple TCP port scanner I designed for ethical penetration testing and cybersecurity studying.
 This tool can preform specific port scans or it can scan a range of ports.